Detroit: Airports

-Freeways
+Car ownership and Freeways

+The city of Detroit has a higher than average percentage of households without a car.
+In 2016, 24.7% of Detroit households lacked a car, much higher than the national average of 8.7%.
+Detroit averaged 1.15 cars per household in 2016, compared to a national average of 1.8.

 Metro Detroit has an extensive toll-free network of freeways administered by the Michigan Department of Transportation.
 Four major Interstate Highways surround the city.
-Detroit is connected via Interstate 75 (I-75) and I-96 to Kings Highway 401 and to major Southern Ontario cities such as London, Ontario and the Greater Toronto Area.
+Detroit is connected via I-75 and I-96 to Kings Highway 401 and to major Southern Ontario cities such as London, Ontario and the Greater Toronto Area.
 I-75 (Chrysler and Fisher freeways) is the region's main north–south route, serving Flint, Pontiac, Troy, and Detroit, before continuing south (as the Detroit–Toledo and Seaway Freeways) to serve many of the communities along the shore of Lake Erie.

 I-94 (Edsel Ford Freeway) runs east–west through Detroit and serves Ann Arbor to the west (where it continues to Chicago) and Port Huron to the northeast.
 The stretch of the I-94 freeway from Ypsilanti to Detroit was one of America's earlier limited-access highways.
 Henry Ford built it to link the factories at Willow Run and Dearborn during World War II.
 A portion was known as the Willow Run Expressway.
 The I-96 freeway runs northwest–southeast through Livingston, Oakland and Wayne counties and (as the Jeffries Freeway through Wayne County) has its eastern terminus in downtown Detroit.

 I-275 runs north–south from I-75 in the south to the junction of I-96 and I-696 in the north, providing a bypass through the western suburbs of Detroit.
 I-375 is a short spur route in downtown Detroit, an extension of the Chrysler Freeway.
 I-696 (Reuther Freeway) runs east–west from the junction of I-96 and I-275, providing a route through the northern suburbs of Detroit.
 Taken together, I-275 and I-696 form a semicircle around Detroit.
 Michigan state highways designated with the letter M serve to connect major freeways.

 Floating post office

 Detroit has a floating post office, the J. W. Westcott II, which serves lake freighters along the Detroit River.
 Its ZIP Code is 48222.
-The ZIP Code is used exclusively for the J. W. Westcott II, which makes is the only floating ZIP Code in the United States.
+The ZIP Code is used exclusively for the J. W. Westcott II, which makes it the only floating ZIP Code in the United States.
 It has a land-based office at 12 24th Street, just south of the Ambassador Bridge.
 The J.W.
 Westcott Company was established in 1874 by Captain John Ward Westcott as a maritime reporting agency to inform other vessels about port conditions, and the J. W. Westcott II vessel began service in 1949 and is still in operation today.